marcelklehr/changesets/README.md

 In this scenario we employed *Inclusion Transformation*, which adjusts a changeset in a way so that it assumes the changes of another changeset already happened.

 #### Exclusion Transformation
-Imagine a text editor, where users that allows users to undo any edit they've ever done to a document.
+Imagine a text editor, that allows users to undo any edit they've ever done to a document.
 Naturally, one will choose to store all edits as a list of changesets, where each applied on top of the other results in the currently visible document.
 ```js
 var versions =
 [ ""